swanm89/Crud-app/README.md

 # Crud-app

-This app helps the manager keep track of their inventory of prducts, which includes creating, reading, updating, or deleting inventory.
+This app helps the manager keep track of their inventory of products, which includes creating, reading, updating, or deleting inventory.

 ## Installation